When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Simple solutions to keep your toddler from climbing out of their crib.

-Do you have a climber who is getting dangerously close to escaping their crib?
-Or have they already done it and tumbled to the floor?
+Do you have a climber getting dangerously close to escaping their crib?
+Or perhaps they have already tumbled to the floor?

-We’ve been there and understand that fear — and the guilt of having a little one fall from their bed.
+We have been there.
+We understand that fear and the guilt associated with a little one taking a tumble.

-Before you make the rash decision to tie your kid to their crib (please, don’t do this!), we’ll share our tried and true methods for keeping busy toddlers safe in their beds.
-We’ll also discuss when you should consider using a toddler bed, how to make bedtime easier, and how to change climbing behavior.
+Before you make a rash decision to dismantle the nursery, let’s look at tried-and-true methods for keeping busy toddlers safe.
+We will cover when to consider a toddler bed, how to make bedtime easier, and how to gently correct climbing behavior.

-Like any other behavior, crib climbing is a habit that can be caught and corrected with patience and a little help.
+Like any other behavior, crib climbing is a habit you can catch and correct with patience and the right tools.

 Key Takeaways